the-guitarman/rubyonrails_website_crawler/README.md

 The app checks some urls for existence and looks for new posts at the website of my village to tweet it.

 __Intension:__ I started the project during the corona pandemic.
-Hopefully it will help other residents and I to be informed as soon as the municipality publishes new rules, recommendations and information.
+Hopefully it will help other residents and me to be informed as soon as the municipality publishes new rules, recommendations and information.

 At the moment it checks to tweet at [Twitter/claussnitz_de](https://twitter.com/claussnitz):
 - Posts from [claussnitz.de/index.php/aktuelles-2](https://claussnitz.de/index.php/aktuelles-2)